 If you’re thinking about proposing a paper but aren’t sure if your idea is on-topic, or you’re concerned about fitting in event attendance around childcare or other personal responsibilities, or if you have a question that’s not covered here, feel free to contact the event organisers or head of the programme committee.

 A note on costs: we’re a volunteer-run organisation and we try to keep event costs down for attendees.
 This means we can usually only offer one free event ticket per paper.
 Additional presenters can purchase concession tickets (affordably priced to cover catering and venue costs) – please get in contact if this is likely to cause a problem.
-Like most museum conferences, we can’t contribute to travel costs for papers accepted via a Call for Papers.
+Like most museum conferences, we can’t contribute to travel costs for papers accepted.
 However, we are keen to hear from new voices so we will happily look for bursaries if you need help with the cost of presenting at our events.